 You will be supported in developing practical radiographic techniques and adapting these in complex referrals, including clinically unwell and challenging patients.
 You will be encouraged to develop the necessary communication skills required to comment on complex pathology within the trauma setting.

-You have the flexibility to transfer to any standard undergraduate programme from the School of Health Sciences or the School of Nursing and Midwifery upon successfully completing your Foundation Year including:
+You have the flexibility to transfer to a standard undergraduate programme from the School of Health Sciences or the School of Nursing and Midwifery upon successfully completing your Foundation Year including:

 Radiography is a complex mix of technology, compassion and professionalism.
 This course will develop your knowledge and understanding of, radiographic technology, professional practice and the psychosocial issues surrounding healthcare.
 Once developed, these skills will enable you to use specialist technology to produce diagnostic images of patients, as well as supporting the medical teams during the subsequent treatments.